recvfrom/clamav-faq/mirrors/MirrorHowto.md

 The latest version of this document is always available at [MirrorHowTo](https://github.com/vrtadmin/clamav-faq/blob/master/mirrors/MirrorHowto.md).
 Before going any further, please check that you are reading the latest version.

-Japanese sysadmins can find a translated version of this doc at http://www.orange.co.jp/~masaki/clamav/mirror-howto-jp.html (not necessarily up to date)

 #### Requirements

 We need fast reliable mirrors.
 Servers eligible to become mirrors have to meet the following requirements: